 Photo by Abigel Kralik

-Aaron has found creative outlets in acting – most notably a lead role in the Coen brothers’ film A Serious Man – and in arranging and writing about music: he has provided string arrangements for Comedy Central’s sitcom Broad City and concert reviews for the online journal I Care If You Listen.
+Aaron has been a prizewinner at the Boston Symphony, Schadt National String, Barbash Bach, and Cleveland Cello Society Competitions, and a return attendee to IMS Prussia Cove, Yellow Barn, Perlman Music Program and Lucerne Festival Academy.
+He has also found creative outlets in acting – most notably a lead role in the Coen brothers’ film A Serious Man – and in arranging and writing about music: he provided string arrangements for Comedy Central’s sitcom Broad City and concert reviews for the online journal I Care If You Listen.

 Aaron holds a BA in comparative literature from Oberlin College and an MM and Artist Diploma from Juilliard.
-His primary mentors have been Natasha Brofsky, Darrett Adkins, Joel Krosnick, Tim Eddy and Fred Sherry.
-He is now pursuing a DMA at CUNY’s Graduate Center with violinist Mark Steinberg.
+His primary mentors have been Natasha Brofsky, Darrett Adkins, Joel Krosnick, Tim Eddy and Mark Steinberg.
+He is now pursuing a doctorate at CUNY Graduate Center, where his research will focus on the maverick musical life of cellist and composer Arthur Russell.
 He plays an 1813 Thomas Kennedy cello made in London.